18. Serious Cyclists: MTB, Road, BMX, Touring (Clubs, Group Rides, Camping, More)

 (Photo courtesy of Leo Kodl.)

 “Outta my way!”
-Sharing the bikeways
+Sharing multi-use paths and trails

 Love to race along or have fun doing your daredevil deeds?
 More power to you!
 Sometimes I do too.